Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and

 The resummation proposed in Ref.~\cite{Ivanov:2007je} gives the complete Leading Logarithmic Approximation (LLA), meaning that all the coefficients in front of terms $\propto \alpha_s^n \ln^{n-1} (|x|/\xi)$ are predicted correctly, including their $\mu_F$-dependence:

 This becomes a problem if the usual phenomenological GPDs are used for the computation, with their scale-evolution kernels taken into account up to a fixed order $n_{\text{evol.}}=0$ for LO, 1 for NLO evolution etc. Then, the $\mu_F$-dependence of GPDs will compensate the $\mu_F$-logarithms in Eq.~(\ref{eq:quarkonium:LLA-muF}) with powers $k=n-n_{\text{evol.}},\ldots,n$, while the logarithms with $k<n-n_{\text{evol.}}$ are left un-cancelled.
 This results in the mismatch of the scale-dependence between the GPD and hard-scattering coefficient.
 Numerically it turns to be as significant as the mismatch which the resummation was supposed to cure in a first place \footnote{See the Appendix B of Ref.~\cite{Lansberg:2021vie} for the discussion of this issue in a case of an inclusive process.}.
-To overcome this problem a certain Double-Logarthmic (DL) truncation of the full LLA HEF resummation was advocated in Ref.~\cite{Lansberg:2021vie}, which is equivalent to the LLA up to $O(\alpha_s^2)$ (NNLO) and is consistent with fixed-order evolution of GPDs up to NNLO.
+To overcome this problem a Double-Logarthmic (DL) truncation of the full LLA HEF resummation was advocated in Ref.~\cite{Lansberg:2021vie}, which is equivalent to the LLA up to $O(\alpha_s^2)$ (NNLO) and is consistent with fixed-order evolution of GPDs up to NNLO.

 In Ref.~\cite{Flett:2024htj} this DL-truncated resummation has been applied to the process of exclusive vector quarkonium photoproduction.
-The resummed coefficient function was matched with the full NLO coefficient function of Ref.~\cite{Ivanov:2004vd} to provide a uniformly-accurate description across all values of $W_{\gamma p}$ starting from $W_{\gamma p}\gtrsim M_{{\cal Q}}$, where the resummation is not important and going towards the region $W_{\gamma p}\gg M_{{\cal Q}}$ ($\xi\ll 1$), where the resummation starts to contribute.
-Significant reduction of the sensitivity to the scale $\mu_F$ is observed for the matched NLO$\oplus$DLA curves (red band in Fig.~2a of Ref.~\cite{Flett:2024htj}).
+The resummed coefficient function was matched with the full NLO coefficient function of Ref.~\cite{Ivanov:2004vd} to provide a uniformly-accurate description across all values of $W_{\gamma p}$ starting from $W_{\gamma p}\gtrsim M_{{\cal Q}}$, where the resummation is not important{,} and going towards the region $W_{\gamma p}\gg M_{{\cal Q}}$ ($\xi\ll 1$), where the resummation starts to contribute.
+Significant reduction of the sensitivity to the scale $\mu_F$ is observed for the matched NLO$\oplus$DLA {results}.

 The resummed coefficient function develops a ``hard Pomeron''-type behavior